fvnts/atomaton/README.md

 # automaton
-One dimensional linear automaton for 8bits.
+One dimensional linear automaton for N bits.

 > The repository includes an evolution generator in C++ and a Jupyter Notebook to display the cellular automata results.